thin-edge/thin-edge.io/docs/src/operate/c8y/health-monitoring.md

 ## Conversion of the health status message to Cumulocity IoT service monitor message

-The `tedge-mapper-c8y` will translate any health status message that is received on `te/+/+/+/+/status/health` topic to Cumulocity [Service status update](https://cumulocity.com/guides/reference/smartrest-two/#104) SmartREST message and send it to the `Cumulocity` cloud.
+The `tedge-mapper-c8y` will translate any health status message that is received on `te/+/+/+/+/status/health` topic to Cumulocity [Service creation](https://cumulocity.com/docs/smartrest/mqtt-static-templates/#102) SmartREST message and send it to the `Cumulocity` cloud.
 If a service was not previously registered and it fulfills the requirements for auto-registration, it will be auto-registered as described [in the Auto Registration section](https://thin-edge.github.io/thin-edge.io/next/references/mqtt-api/#auto-registration).